codepr/webcrawler-from-scratch/README.md

 Ever wondered how google.com works?
 What's under the hood that enables any user to insert a string and obtain related results from the web, given it's inherent complexity and vastity?
-How does the search engine indexes all those websites and correlate their contents with the input string?
+How does the search engine indexes all those websites and relate their contents with the input string?

 We'll try to answer some of these questions by building a simplified version of the main component that power every search engine at his simplest: a web